 You are assigned by your employer to prospect an area for an extractable mineral(s).
 However, in the course of your work, you discover no such object mineral(s) but some other valuable mineral(s) which is your employer is (are) not interested.

 On the other hand, the information which you have is of great importance to the adjoining interest.
-As an engineer can you release the particular information which you have to the other party so that the other valuable mineral(s) may be explored.
+As an engineer are you allowed to release the particular information which you have to the other party so that the other valuable mineral(s) may be explored.
 Please discuss taking into consideration provisions of the IEM Regulations on Professional Conduct .

 You should at least include below points: